NJ-STEP

 Gerardine Philippe is the Institutional Liaison for NJ-STEP, serving as the primary point of contact between NJ Dept. Of Corrections , NJ-STEP Staff, and Institutional Partners.
 She maintains regular communication with the different entities to help ensure that that overall goals of NJ-STEP are met.
 Gerardine earned her Bachelor’s Degree in Psychology at Montclair State University.
 At MSU she had the privilege of teaching Psychology to first-year students before her departure.
 Gerardine also earned both her M.A. and Ph.d. in Educational Psychology at Temple University in Philadelphia, where she served on various research team boards.
 Her own research focused on understanding the self-regulatory skills and motivation of students deemed academically underprepared upon college admission.
 Gerardine is an active member of her church community, Maranatha Baptist Church, where she enjoys leading in the Young Adult department.

-Tiece is the Counselor for the Mountainview Community at Rutgers University–Camden.
+Tiece is NJ-STEP’s Assistant Dean of Community Relations.
 Tiece’s background in social work spans nearly fifteen years, during which she held various roles in both public and non-profit organizations with particular emphasis on mental health.
 Tiece received both her Master’s and Bachelor’s degree in Social Work from Rutgers -Camden.
 She has worked within the Department of Human Services providing mental health and case management supports to children and adults in institutions and the community.
 Tiece joins the NJ-STEP team after working with School Based Youth Services (SBYS) of the Camden City School District where she provided program coordination and mental health services.

 Tiyanna Scarlett, NJ-STEP Counselor